Falmouth University: Penryn Campus

 The Penryn Campus site was originally acquired by Falmouth College of Arts in 1998.
 The seventy-acre site was formerly a convent school for the community.
-Falmouth approached both the University of Plymouth and the University of Exeter to see if they would show any interest in setting up a combined university campus, both showed an interest but Plymouth withdrew.
+Falmouth approached the University of Plymouth and the University of Exeter to see if they would show any interest in setting up a combined university campus.
+Both universities showed an interest but Plymouth later withdrew.
 The newly built campus opened in 2004 with the completion of the Daphne du Maurier building and first phase of student accommodation, and has seen significant growth in student numbers and facilities in the years since.
 Penryn Campus is the hub of the Combined Universities in Cornwall project, intending to improve the amount and quality of further and higher education available in Cornwall.

 Penryn Campus is home to the Fashion & Textiles Institute, Games Academy, the Academy of Music and Theatre Arts, School of Photography and Cornwall Business School.